Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 Our Experience as Local Manaslu Guides

-After guiding trekkers through the Manaslu region for many years, we have found that October, November, March, and April consistently provide the most balanced trekking experience for most Indian travelers.
+Leading treks through the Manaslu region each season has shown us that October, November, March, and April consistently provide the most balanced trekking experience for most Indian travellers.
 These months typically offer the best combination of stable weather, clear mountain views, comfortable walking conditions, and reliable access to Larkya La Pass.

 That said, every season has its own personality.
 Some trekkers remember the crystal-clear skies of winter, others talk about the green valleys of monsoon, and many return home with stories of the colorful spring forests or the spectacular autumn mountain views.
 The best season ultimately depends on the type of experience you want from the journey, not simply the month written on the calendar.